 - Control the intake of salt in your diet or use a salt substitute.

-- Physical activities like walking, swimming, relaxation techniques in yoga.
+- Do physical activities like walking, swimming, relaxation techniques in yoga.

-- Changes in diet like increasing the intake of fruits, vegetables and low dairy products and low consumption of fat, red meat, sweets and beverages containing sugar helps keep the BP under check.
+- Changes in the diet like increasing the intake of fruits, vegetables, and low dairy products and low consumption of fat, red meat, sweets, and beverages containing sugar help keep the BP under check.